Gfuen/MicroBurst/Az-Functions.md

 ### Parameters:
 Each service will have its own parameter (-StorageAccounts Y).
 By default, all services are set to 'Y', so disable any by setting the parameter to 'N'
-* `-Subscription` - If not specified, the function will prompt you for a subscription to use
+* `-Subscription` -If not specified, the function will prompt you for a subscription to use
-* `-ModifyPolicies` - Temporarily adds list and get rights for your current user in the key vault access policies
+* `-ModifyPolicies` -Temporarily adds list and get rights for your current user in the key vault access policies
-* `-ExportCerts` - Exports the Key Vault certificates to local files
+* `-ExportCerts` -Exports the Key Vault certificates to local files
-* `-CertificatePassword` - The password used for exporting the automation account run as certificates
+* `-CertificatePassword` -The password used for exporting the automation account run as certificates

 ### Considerations:
 The automation accounts section will create new runbooks in the automation accounts.
 These should get deleted by the script, but some times that delete fails.
 Additionally, the job run records will still show up in job logs, so it is a logged action.